Jalanjii/Algorithms/README.md

 Really important (Believe me!) https://missing.csail.mit.edu/

-This your deep learning course, please take it! https://www.fast.ai/
+This is your deep learning course, please take it! https://www.fast.ai/

 A very nice resource on machine learning and data science, at least I am finding it very interesting https://chrisalbon.com/